Aabishkar2/nepse-data/README.md

 pip3 install -r requirements.txt

 # for historical data collection
-# if you just want the datasets only then you can just run this only
+# if you want the datasets only then you can just run this
 python3 allDataScrapper.py

 # optional -- for daily data updates